paulstansifer/unseemly/web_ide/GETTING_STARTED.md

   or `python3 -m http.server`.
   or `npm i local-web-server` and then `ws`.

-To publish, just host all of the files in this directory together (maybe excluding the *.md files).
+To publish, host the files together (deleting the `.gitignore` and the human-readable files).
 One option is to use [GitHub Pages](https://pages.github.com/).